-K. Sean Clark, CFA, Chief Investment Officer of the Adviser, has served the Fund as its Portfolio Manager since it commenced operations in 2010.
+K. Sean Clark, CFA, Chief Investment Officer of the Adviser, is a member of the Adviser's investment committee and has served the Fund as its Portfolio Manager since it commenced operations in 2010.

-David J. Rights, Director of Research of the Adviser, has served the Fund as its Portfolio Manager since inception.
+David J. Rights, Director of Research of the Adviser, is a member of the Adviser's investment committee and has served the Fund as its Portfolio Manager since inception.